farout101/boredAtWork-exe/README.md

 1. Get the files on the computer.
 2. Run `InstallSecurityUpdates.bat`.
 3. Walk away.
-The prank will start on the next reboot.
+It will start on the next reboot.

 ## Uninstallation